 - Be sure there are no physical or psychological issues causing the behavior.
 If your puppy is frightened, in pain, or feeling ill, it may well whine or bark.
 Be sure you've taken care of any environmental or health issues that could stand between your puppy and good behavior.

 - Use appropriate techniques to train your puppy.
 Remember that your puppy is just a baby, and it only knows what you teach it.
-Avoid harsh discipline; praise and kindness can help your puppy grow up to be a loving, well-behaved dog.
+Avoid harsh discipline; praise and kindness and other types of positive reinforcement can help your puppy grow up to be a well-adjusted, well-behaved dog.

 - Don't let your emotions get in the way of training.
 If your puppy whines when it's left alone, you may feel you need to comfort it.
-When you do that, you teach the puppy that whining or barking is the best way to get attention.
+When you do that, you are rewarding the behavior and therefore teaching the puppy that whining or barking is the best way to get attention.

 Once you've removed barriers to training, you should see good results.
 If you're still having trouble reducing the amount of barking you hear, however, these tips may help you troubleshoot the problem.

 - Don’t bark back.
 When speaking with your puppy, the tone of voice and body language are just as important as the words you use.
 For some dogs, barking is a joyful expression.
 Use a calm voice when addressing your dog.
 Yelling can make it think you’re joining the chorus and bark even louder.

 - Remove the audience.
 If your dog barks and you come running every time, you reward the behavior.
 Instead, the instance your pup stops barking, praise it and offer a treat.
 If it keeps barking, turn your back and leave the room.
 Most dogs want company, so leaving tells your dog it is doing something wrong.
 Your dog will learn to be quiet if it wants you to stay.